Links To Cat's-eye Quartz Information Topics On This Page:

 applied to the fibrous cryptocrystalline varieties.

-Agate is an example of a fibrous cryptocystalline
+Agate is a common example of a fibrous cryptocystalline

 banded chalcedony variety of quartz.
 Carnelian, Chrysoprase and bloodstone